 With regard to the backstop, despite the changes we have previously agreed, there remain two core issues: the fear that we could be trapped in it permanently; and concerns over its potential impact on our Union if Northern Ireland is treated differently from the rest of the UK.
 So I will be talking further this week to colleagues, including in the DUP, to consider how we might meet our obligations to the people of Northern Ireland and Ireland in a way that can command the greatest possible support in the House.
 I will then take the conclusions of those discussion back to the EU.

 From other parts of this House, concerns have also been raised over the political declaration.
 In particular, these have focused on a wish for further precision around the future relationship.
 The political declaration will provide the basis for developing our detailed negotiating mandate for the future and this new phase of negotiations will be different in a number of ways.
 It will cover a far broader range of issues in greater depth, and so will require us to build a negotiating team that draws on the widest expertise available, from trade negotiators to security experts and specialists in data and financial services.
-And as we develop our mandate across each of these areas, I want to provide reassurance to the House.
+As we develop our mandate across each of these areas, I want to provide reassurance to the House.
 Given the breadth of the negotiations, we will seek input from a wide range of voices from outside Government.
 That must include ensuring Parliament has a proper say, and fuller involvement, in these decisions.

 It is Government’s responsibility to negotiate, but it is also my responsibility to listen to the legitimate concerns of colleagues, both those who voted leave and those who voted remain, in shaping our negotiating mandate for our future partnership with the EU.
 So the Government will consult this House on their negotiating mandate, to ensure that Members have the chance to make their views known and that we harness the knowledge of all Select Committees across the full range of expertise needed for this next phase of negotiations, from security to trade.
 This will also strengthen the Government’s hand in the negotiations, giving the EU confidence about our position and avoiding leaving the bulk of parliamentary debate to a point when we are under huge time pressure to ratify.

 I know that to date Parliament has not felt it has enough visibility of the Government’s position as it has been developed and negotiated.
 It has sought documents through Humble Addresses, but that mechanism cannot take into account the fact that some information when made public could weaken the UK’s negotiating hand.
 So as the negotiations progress, we will also look to deliver confidential Committee sessions that can ensure Parliament has the most up-to-date information, while not undermining the negotiations.
-And we will regularly update the House, in particular before the six-monthly review points with the EU foreseen in the agreement.
+We will regularly update the House, in particular before the six-monthly review points with the EU foreseen in the agreement.

 While it will always be for Her Majesty’s Government to negotiate for the whole of the UK, we are also committed to giving the devolved Administrations an enhanced role in the next phase, respecting their competence and vital interests in these negotiations.
 I hope to meet both First Ministers in the course of this week and will use the opportunity to discuss this further with them, and we will also look for further ways to engage elected representatives from Northern Ireland and regional representatives in England.
 Finally, we will reach out beyond this House and engage more deeply with businesses, civil society and trade unions.